 Ingredients For Cajun Boudin Recipe

-Pork shoulder: The main protein in the recipe, providing a rich and tender texture.
+Pork shoulder: This is the main meat for the boudin, giving it a rich and tender texture.

-Celery: Adds a fresh, slightly peppery taste and crunch.
+Chopped green bell pepper: Adds a fresh, slightly bitter crunch.

-Cajun seasoning: A blend of spices that gives the dish its signature Cajun flavor.
+Cajun seasoning: A blend of spices that gives the boudin its signature kick.

-Black pepper: Adds a bit of heat and depth.
+Black pepper: Adds a little heat and sharpness.

 Technique Tip for This Recipe